 Case studies.
 They may not sound like the most exciting stories in the world.
 But they can be among the most powerful.
 I’m talking about the case studies that you use in your business to help educate customers, engage prospects and get people over the line.

 These case studies may come in the form of a customer success story profiled on your website, or simply an anecdote you tell people who visit your store about how you helped another customer find a solution to their problem.
-A case study is essentially fancy term for an example.
-But, importantly, it’s an example that highlights the impact your products or services on someone else’s life.
+A case study is essentially a fancy term for an example.
+But, importantly, it’s an example that highlights the impact of your products or services on someone else’s life.
 Quite simply, it’s where you tell a story.

 Recently, I chatted to Scott Stratten, marketing expert and best-selling author of UnMarketing: Stop Marketing.
-Start Engaging, when he visited Australia as keynote speaker for PMP’s Schmart Marketing conference.
+Start Engaging, when he visited Australia as the keynote speaker for PMP’s Schmart Marketing conference.

 The Canadian-based speaker says that the use of case studies is vital in business.